-- the final (restated) opening balances in the 2014/15 DCT are consistent with the comparative figures in the 2014/15 audited financial statements - the pre-populated balances in the 2014/15 DCT agree to the closing balances in the 2013/14 DCT - restatements of the opening balances have been correctly classified - 49.
-Auditors are required to confirm that the 2013/14 data has been correctly carried forward.
+- the final (restated) opening balances in the 2014/15 DCT are consistent with the comparative figures in the 2014/15 audited financial statements - the pre-populated balances in the 2014/15 DCT agree to the closing balances in the 2013/14 DCT - restatements of the opening balances have been correctly classified - 54.
+Auditors are required to confirm that the 2013/14 data has been correctly carried forward on tabs 'CP-SOFP' and 'CP-SOCI'.
 Opening balances are populated into the DCT automatically based on the closing 2013/14 DCT.
-The bought forward figures require to be reviewed to confirm they reconcile to the closing submission for that year. - 50.
+The bought forward figures require to be reviewed to confirm they reconcile to the closing submission for that year. - 55.
 Auditors should check that any restatement of the opening balances has been correctly classified.
+Common reasons for restatements are as follows - 'MOG' (i.e. machinery of government) should be used for the transfer of functions between one government body and another.
+This should be restricted to changes within the departmental boundary only. - 'Changes in accounting policy' should be used for changes in accounting policy only.